ros-workshop/sensor-integration/README.md

   # Look to the "important note" below if this doesn't load
   roslaunch husky_gazebo husky_playpen.launch
   ```

-**Important Note**: <br>
-Gazebo downloads and caches it's 3D assets from the internet silently.
-If you haven't launched a complex Gazebo world before, it may appear to hang for ten minutes or more while the assets are downloaded in the background.
-The downloads are slow and often fail.
-To pre-download the assets, visit [this repo](https://github.com/osrf/gazebo_models) and download the assets (Hint: Use "Download ZIP").
-To install, unzip the files in `~/.gazebo/models/`.

 #### Exercise: Viewing TF tree and topics map